haridev-v/geometry-first-fem/notes/chapter-3-weak-forms-as-operator-projections.md

 That worked because the inner product was closed: no “leaks”.

 In PDEs, the moment we move derivatives around, the geometry “leaks” into the boundary.

+To make sense of this statement, consider how integration by parts actually behaves.
+An integration by parts always produces:

+- An interior term (domain integral)
+- A boundary term (integral over $\partial \Omega$)

+Thus, the boundary term becomes a part of the solution, and by extension, a part of the operator induced geometry.

 ### Dirichlet boundary conditions: geometry by restriction